foxiepaws/goattrk2/readme.txt

 Hard restart parameter with attack at maximum (F) enables the use of an alternative playroutine, where waveform is written before ADSR.
-This can give more reliable note triggering, but may change the characteristics of the note's decay & release.
+This can give more reliable note triggering, especially for very fast releases 0 & 1, but may change the characteristics of the note's decay & release.

 2.2 Hardware support
 --------------------